 - Articles typically run between 8,000 and 10,000 words.
 We aren’t able to consider submissions longer than 12,000 words.

-- Please prepare manuscripts in a12-point font and double-space all text.
+- Prepare manuscripts in a 12-point font and double-space all text.

 - Initial submissions are not required to conform to the Diacritics style guide, but they should employ a consistent citational format.